Joaquin-Garay/joaquin-garay.github.io/_posts/2025-10-28-NYU_MSFE_Review.md

 - **Difficulty:** ★★★★☆ (4/5)
 - **Term:** Spring 2025

+The intersection between differential geometry and information theory.
+I took the very first version of the course and we covered six lectures of essentially differential geometry topics before going into information geometry, where the only four student presented specific topics from the Amari's book *Information Geometry*.

 ## FRE-6901 — Volatility Models
 - **Professor:** Julien Guyon
 - **Difficulty:** ★★★★★ (5/5)
 - **Term:** Spring 2025

+One of the best course of the program, starting form VIX and smiles, into local vol, stochastic vol, flaws of Heston model, Bergomi models, rough volatilty and more, to finish with stochastic-local volatility and calibration methods.
+There's so much to learn in six weeks that the workload feels heavy with weekly homeworks and the exam at the 7th week.

 ## MATH-2047 — Trends in Financial Data Science
 - **Professors:** Ivailo Dimov & Florian Bourgey